LudwigBoussaroque/DRY_NAM/README.md

 - Execute the `2.
 Load the functions` commmand lines to load the functions.
 - Then decide whether to execute `3.a.
 Execute the functions with 'lapply'` or `3.b.
 Execute the functions with 'parallel'`.

+## License
+This code is under the CC0 1.0 Universal license.
+See [LICENSE](LICENSE) for more details.

 ## Reference data descriptor
 **Data paper link**